elricb/functions/readme.md

 Functions/procedures I reuse.
 These are low level functions, specifically focused, and not general, macro, or mixed type use.

-Available as ES Modules only.  commonjs require must use ".default".

 ## Install

 ```